Surface water flooding happens when the ground, rivers, and drains can't absorb heavy rainfall. This includes:

 When we come across a new water problem we find ways to manage and reduce the impact of flooding.

-Check the government's 'floods destroy campaign' website for more information.
+Check the government's flood warning information service for more information.